Adult Check: Perfect 10 lawsuit

 On April 22, 2002, California courts issued a preliminary injunction against Cybernet Ventures that allowed courts to hear a case by Perfect 10 Magazine, who claimed copyright infringement by some of the sites protected by the Adult Check system.
 Perfect 10 charged that Adult Check and Cybernet could not seek safe harbor of the Digital Millennium Copyright Act, 17 U.S.C. § 512, since they benefitted financially, if indirectly, from these sites.
 The injunction directed Cybernet to preemptively block access to any website containing the prohibited content.

 The injunction was landmark because it opened the door to a broader definition of online liability.
 Perfect 10 proceeded to file lawsuits against even bigger companies, including Google, Amazon.com, Visa and MasterCard, but was unsuccessful.
-Similar adult and non-adult content companies sought legal action against intermediary companies like these in lieu of suing small site operators in hopes of big financial settlements.
+Similar adult and non-adult content companies sought legal action against intermediary companies like these in lieu of suing small site operators in hope of big financial settlements.